qoribmunajat/qoribmunajat.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Computer Science (S.Kom), Faculty of Computer Science, Universitas Indonesia, 2011
-* Master of Computer Science (M.Kom), Faculty of Computer Science, Universitas Indonesia, 2014
+* Master of Computer Science (M.Kom), Faculty of Computer Science, Universitas Indonesia, 2015
-* Master of Information Systems, Faculty of Computer Science, Universitas Indonesia, 2014
+* Master of Information Systems, School of Computing and Information Systems, University of Melbourne, 2014

 Work experience
 ======